-(2) (3) All of the Company's investments, unless otherwise noted, are encumbered as security for the Company's senior secured credit facility.
-The majority of investments bear interest at a rate that may be determined by reference to London Interbank Offered Rate ("LIBOR" or "L") or Prime ("P") and reset daily, monthly, quarterly, or semiannually.
-For each the Company has provided the spread over LIBOR or Prime and the current contractual interest rate in effect at March 31, 2017.
+The majority of investments bear interest at a rate that may be determined by reference to London Interbank Offered Rate ("LIBOR" or "L") or Prime ("Prime") which reset daily, monthly, quarterly, or semiannually.
+For each investment, the Company has provided the spread over LIBOR or Prime and the current contractual interest rate in effect at March 31, 2016.
 Certain investments are subject to a LIBOR or Prime interest rate floor.
-Certain investments, as noted, accrue payment-in-kind ("PIK") interest.
-Investments are carried at fair value in accordance with the Investment Company Act of 1940 (the "1940 Act") and Financial Accounting Standards Board ("FASB") Accounting Standard

-(4)Codification ("ASC") 820, Fair Value Measurements and Disclosures.
+Investments are carried at fair value in accordance with the Investment Company Act of 1940 (the "1940 Act") and Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") 820, Fair Value Measurements and Disclosures.
 We determine in good faith the fair value of our Investment portfolio pursuant to a valuation policy in accordance with ASC 820 and a valuation process approved by our Board of Directors.
 See Note 4 to the consolidated financial statements.

 Non-control/Non-affiliate investments are generally defined by the 1940 Act as investments that are neither Control investments nor Affiliate investments.
-At March 31, 2017, approximately
+At March 31, 2016, approximately